 - You can make ground walnuts.

-- Using whole almonds you can make almond flour.
-These tend to give you lighter and finner flour because they are not as oily as some nuts.
+- Using whole almonds, you can make ground almonds flour.
+These tend to give you lighter and finer flour because they are not as oily as some nuts.

-To make vanilla sugar place a split vanilla pod and a 1/2 cup of sugar in a shallow container with a tight-fitting lid.
-Store in a dark cool place like your pantry.
-Give the container a shack each day for 2 weeks.
-If you are in a hurry you could also purchase vanilla paste.
+To make vanilla sugar, place a split vanilla pod and a 1/2 cup of sugar in a shallow container with a tight-fitting lid.
+Store in a dark, cool place like your pantry.
+Give the container a shack each day for two weeks.
+If you are in a hurry, you could also purchase vanilla paste.

-To make a cookie that is great for gift giving it's fun to use a cookie press.
+When making cookies for gift-giving, it's fun and easy to use a cookie press.

-For many traditional Swiss cookies, you will need a rolling pin and rolling sticks.
+You will need a rolling pin and rolling sticks for many traditional Swiss cookie recipes.
 The sticks will be placed on each side of the dough.
-As you roll you will only be able to roll the dough to the thickness of the sticks. this way your dough will be even and the cookies will bake evenly.
-You can also purchace rolling pins that have rings to place on the end for the thickness of dough you desire.
+As you roll, you will only be able to roll the dough to the thickness of the sticks. this way, your dough will be even, and the cookies will bake evenly.
+You can also purchase rolling pins that have rings to place on the end for the thickness of dough you desire.

 Basler brunsli, or just brunsli, are a "Wiehnachtsguezli" (Christmas cookie) from Switzerland.
 "Basler" means from Basel, a city in the German-speaking part of the country.
 "Brun" means brown and the "li" ending means little.
 They are usually cut into star or flower shapes.

 This is a traditional recipe for crescent-shaped cookies that are a buttery melt-in-your-mouth treat that is dusted with confectioners sugar.
-Not only are they popular in Switzerland they are also popular in Austria, Germany, Croatia, Slovakia, Czech Republic, and Hungary.
+They are popular in Switzerland and in Austria, Germany, Croatia, Slovakia, Czech Republic, and Hungary.
 The name of these cookies is the German word for vanilla crescents.

 Spitzbuben (sandwich cookies)